-Born in Albuquerque New Mexico, I grew up in the Rocky Mountains, moving to Colorado when I was seven.
-An avid outdoors man, I spend a lot of time camping and working with the Boy Scouts.
-I had little interest or time for school, which was a distraction from the places I wanted to go, worlds of science and vast, mysterious technologies and races.
-Or to the arctic tundra in company of White Fang, and Jack London.
-I thrilled to the adventures of the Hardy Boys, and combed the pages of the Worldcraft Encyclopedias.
-From their pages I learned about the Earl of Sandwich, and the invention of that staple of school lunches which are named after the famous gambler.
+Born in Albuquerque, New Mexico, I grew up in the Sandia and Rocky Mountains.
+An avid outdoorsman, I spent a lot of time camping and working with the Boy Scouts of America.
+As a boy, I had little interest or time for school, which was a distraction from camping, hiking, and reading.
+In books, I visited worlds of science and vast, mysterious technologies and races.
+I traveled to the arctic tundra in the company of White Fang, hearing the Call of the Wild.

 These were my drugs, my addiction, and my abstraction from reality.
 I read walking home from school.
 I read late into the night.
-I read when I should have been in school, and as a consequence, I’m convinced I got a better, more diverse education that most of my peers.
+When I should have been in school studying, I was reading anything I could get my hands on.
+Coincidentally, I gained a more diverse education than most of my peers.
 It was only natural that I would want to write one of those marvelous vessels of the imagination.

-We tend to think that the realm of make-believe is for children, but it is also the realm of writers, though children own it more wholly than do adults.
-For us it is an escape, for the child it simply IS.
-When children make believe, they’re not pretending to be something they’re not.
+Children own it more wholly than adults.
+For us it is only an escape, but for a child, make-believe simply IS.
+When children make-believe, they’re not pretending to be something they’re not.
 They become what they play at.
-Their iteration of imagination is absolute as they invest themselves in their imaginary world with complete abandon.
+They are Spiderman or Harry Potter.
+For them, the iteration of imagination is absolute.

-They do not play to escape the drudgery of life, as adults do, but simply to play.
-Nothing more, and yet so very much more than we know, for many of us have forgotten how to play.
+They do not play to escape the drudgery of life, as adults do.
+We have forgotten how to imagine with the whole of our being.
 The rare exception to that is a book.
 When we read, it is with whole abandon.
 When we open a book, we can shut out the world and imagine the way we did when we were children.

-I prefer “make believe” the way children do it.
-It’s how I write, and it’s how I invite you to read my stories.
+I prefer to make-believe the way children do.
+It’s how I write, and it’s how I hope people will read my stories.